h5bp/html5please/posts/input-search.md

 feature: <input type=search>
-status: caution
+status: use
-tags: polyfill
+tags:
 kind: html

-A search input will fall back to a plain text input if it's not supported.
-The standard doesn't specify any behavior for this type; so far, Safari and Chrome support a clear button when there's content in the text box, in addition to a different style.
+A [search input](http://wufoo.com/html5/types/5-search.html) will fall back to a plain text input if it's not supported.
+The standard doesn't specify any behavior for this type, but recommends styling to match the platform's search fields (e.g. with rounded corners on OS X).
+The style cancels out many CSS styles from being applied, and can be removed with `-webkit-appearance: none;`.
+The recommendation here is to use `input[type=search]` to enhance your forms, so long as you're okay with the styling difference.

-Technically every browser supports this, since there is no defined behavior.
-If you need the clearing behavior, there are many [simple ÎÐscripts](http://www.queness.com/post/8434/re-create-googles-search-input-field-and-submit-button) available.
+While the standard does not specify any behavior, Webkit browsers supply a button to clear the input when it has a value.